9 Must-Read Tips for Singing High Notes

 We all know the importance of warming up your voice, but have you heard of “semi-occluded straw phonations”?
 These unique exercises involve singing into a straw.

-This trick is well-known within the voice rehabilitation community, but any singer who is learning how to sing higher can benefit from it.
-Here’s how to do this vocal exercise:
+This trick is well-known within the voice rehabilitation community, but any singer who is learning how to sing higher can also benefit from it.
+Here’s a helpful tutorial on how to do this vocal exercise.

 2. Warm up with a song

 Continue your warm-up routine with a song that’s realistic for your voice (not too high and not too low).
 If there are particular sections of the song that are difficult for you, isolate those sections and work on them by themselves.
 This will help strengthen your voice prior to attempting to sing high notes.

 To get you started, here are some ideas of songs to sing along to.